 Jefferson is currently developing a large multi-modal crude oil and refined products handling terminal at the Port of Beaumont, Texas (the "Port") and also owns several other key assets involved in the transportation and processing of crude oil and related products.
 The majority of Jefferson's revenue is initially expected to be derived from operations at Jefferson Terminal.
-Jefferson Terminal has a unique combination of direct rail service from three Class I railroads, barge docks and deep water ship loading capacity, capabilities to handle multiple types of crude oil including free-flowing crude as well as bitumen, and a prime location close to Port Arthur, which is the largest single refinery market in North America by capacity.
+Jefferson Terminal has a unique combination of direct rail service from three Class I railroads, barge docks and deep water ship loading capacity, capabilities to handle multiple types of crude oil including free-flowing crude as well as heavy bitumen, and a prime location close to Port Arthur, which is the largest single refinery market in North America by capacity.
 As a result, Jefferson is ideally positioned to take advantage of the rapidly growing crude-by-rail and crude export markets, which are being driven by a boom in U.S. and Canadian oil production.
-Heavy and extra heavy crude from western Canada (extra heavy crude is predominantly known as 'bitumen') is in especially high demand in the Gulf Coast because refineries in the area are configured to handle heavier blends of crude (previously sourced almost exclusively from Mexico and Venezuela) than those in other parts of the U.S. Canadian bitumen offers Gulf Coast refineries an excellent feedstock, which is most cheaply and easily transported by rail rather than pipeline because of its high viscosity.
+Heavy crude from western Canada (predominantly 'bitumen') is in especially high demand in the Gulf Coast because refineries in the area are configured to handle heavier blends of crude (previously sourced almost exclusively from Mexico and Venezuela) than those in other parts of the U.S. Canadian bitumen offers Gulf Coast refineries an excellent feedstock, which is most cheaply and easily transported by rail rather than pipeline because of its high viscosity.

 Jefferson Terminal is located on approximately 250 acres of land at the Port.
-Today, Jefferson leases 197.5 acres from the Port under three separate leases.
-The three leases have 10-year primary terms, with two 10-year extensions at Jefferson's option.
-Assuming we were to exercise these extension options, the leases would terminate in June 2042 (20 acres), July 2043 (32.5 acres), and March 2045 (145 acres).
-As part of the leases, Jefferson has been granted the concession to operate as the sole handler of liquid hydrocarbons at the Port.
+Today, Jefferson leases 29 acres from the Port under two separate 10 year agreements that terminate in 2023 and 2022, respectively, As part of the leases, Jefferson has been granted the concession to operate as the sole handler of liquid hydrocarbons at the Port.
 Jefferson does not own any land at Jefferson Terminal, but does own the equipment and leasehold improvements carried out as part of the Jefferson Terminal build-out.
 The Port has contributed over \$40 million in infrastructure related to Jefferson Terminal, and plans to invest another \$20 million over the next six to 12 months.